 - 2.2.1.
 The Audit Committee reports functionally to the Board. - 2.2.2.
-The Audit Committee shall be composed of at least three (3) directors, at least one (1) of whom shall always be an Independent Director.
-The Board may consider appointing Non-Executive Directors to comprise majority membership of the Audit Committee.
+The Audit Committee shall be composed of at least three (3) Non-Executive Directors, at least one (1) of whom shall always be an Independent Director.
+The Board may consider Independent Directors to

+- comprise majority membership of the Audit Committee.
 All members must have relevant background, knowledge, skills, and/or experience in the areas of accounting, auditing and finance. - 2.2.3.
 The Board shall appoint an Independent Director as Chairman, of the Audit Committee.